sezdevx/learn/linux/readme.md

 * `lsb_release`: to print distribution-specific information
 * `useradd`: to add a new user
 * `deluser`: to remove a user
+* `id`: print real and effective user and group IDs
 * `chsh`: to change user shell
 * `usermod`: to lock/unlock a user
 * `chage`: modify password expiration